milon27/nestpress-prisma/readme.md

 -   generate a controller boilerplate
     -   create a file on a module called user.controller.ts
     -   `npc`+`User(this is the module name in PascalCase)`+`tab`

+## How to push code

+-   setup husky Git hooks `npx husky install` it will generate a husky.sh file in `.husky/_` folder
+-   create new branch `git checkout -b feature-branch`
+-   add files `git add .`
+-   commit files `git commit -m 'message'` [here husky wil check the linting, it will throw error and stop commit if there is any linting error, it will ignore warning]
+-   push code `git push origin feature-branch`
+-   always create Pull Request on `dev` branch

 ## Developer guide (code style)